01/01/2025

 Adding a mirror, a piece of art, fun colors, or wallpaper are all easy ways to add character to your closet—or its surroundings, like Christina Juarez did to offset her white clothes storage by California Closets.
 Stay away from flowers, books, and stuffed animals, which all collect dust that will make your clothes feel less fresh.

-The best way to organize your closet is to set it up into zones based on the way you think about your wardrobe, like this clothing rack by Leanne Ford.
+One of our favorite closet organization ideas is to set it up into zones based on the way you think about your wardrobe, like this clothing rack by Leanne Ford.
 For example: When you're getting dressed, do you plan by occasion, garment type, color, or season?
 Arrange your clothes with this in mind.

 You're about to fall in love with shelf dividers.
 These handy organizers, put up by Lisa Adams, CEO of L.A.
 Closet Design, separate different items and prevent piles from toppling, so you can stack sweaters and T-shirts way higher.